xrdocs/cnbng/_tutorials/inception-server-deployment-guide.md

 **Note2:** We can also use cloud-init for os changes.
 {: .notice--info}

+- If you are not using cloud-init and editing netplan configuration manually, then it must be applied using "sudo netplan apply" after succefully editing the file.

 ### Inception Ubuntu VM OS customisation
 - SSH login to Inception VM using login password setup earlier
 - Now change the hostname of the VM to: <your-inception-vm-name>, using: